 The Lexus RX 350 debuted for the 2007 model year and is essentially the same luxury SUV as the 2004-2006 RX 330, but with a slightly larger, although significantly more powerful, engine as well as more sound insulation.
 The 350's 3.5 liter V6 produces a robust 270 horsepower and 251 pound-feet of torque and is mated with a five-speed automatic transmission.
 Again, both front and all-wheel drive versions are available.

-Standard features on the 350 RX include traction control, antiskid control, a tire-pressure monitor, 17 inch wheels, one-touch windows, 10-way power seats, dual-zone climate control, a power liftgate, antilock 4-wheel disc brakes (ABS), front side airbags, curtain side airbags, a driver's knee airbag, and a 40/20/40 split rear seat with slide and recline adjustments.
+Standard features on these 350 RXs include traction control, anti-skid control, a tire-pressure monitor, 17 inch wheels, one-touch windows, 10-way power seats, dual-zone climate control, a power liftgate, antilock 4-wheel disc brakes (ABS), front side airbags, curtain side airbags, a driver's knee airbag, and a 40/20/40 split rear seat with slide and recline adjustments.

-Overall, we feel the Lexus RX is an excellent used SUV choice in today's market due to its strong build quality and reputation for reliability for those looking for a more upscale crossover.
+Overall, we feel an older Lexus RX can still be a solid used SUV choice in today's market due to its strong build quality and reputation for reliability for those looking for a more upscale crossover.
 And we can make a number of suggestions to help you save when buying one.

 So lastly, there are actually several different ways to buy a used RX at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.